 Elected to the Friends Board for the coming year were: Candy Bartol, Colin Bartol, Gary Bebeau, Steve Benson, Kathy Connelly (new - 2nd term), Jennifer Dunne (new), Jayne Funk, Melissa Hansen, Lauren Husting, Meleah Maynard, Betsy McNerney (new), Gloria Miller, Jennifer Olson, Jim Proctor, Sally Pundt, Steve Pundt, Barry Schade, Anthony Waldera, Phoebe Waugh, Pam Weiner and Susan Wilkins (ex-officio).
 Vivian Mason, left the board.

-At the Board of Directors meeting following the annual meeting, the officers elected were: Pam Weiner, President; Melissa Hansen, Vice-president; Secretary, Candy Bartol; Gary Bebeau, Treasurer.
+At the Board of Directors meeting following the annual meeting, the officers elected were: Pam Weiner, President; Melissa Hansen, Vice-president; Candy Bartol, Secretary; Gary Bebeau, Treasurer.

-Continuing in committee roles were: Gary Bebeau, Memorials and Website; Lauren Husting, Volunteers - Jennifer Dunne in training; Steve Benson, Money Management; Meleah Maynerd Newsletter Editor; Phoebe Waugh, Historian; Jayne Funk, membership; Jim Proctor, Invasive Plant Action Group (Liz Anderson co-chair).
+Continuing in committee roles were: Gary Bebeau, memorials and website; Lauren Husting, volunteers - Jennifer Dunne in training for the volunteer spot; Steve Benson, money management; Meleah Maynard newsletter editor; Phoebe Waugh, historian; Jayne Funk, membership; Jim Proctor, Invasive Plant Action Group (Liz Anderson co-chair).

-Gary Bebeau had made contact with a furniture maker he new and obtained plans for a new custom made desk at a price no greater than ordering one from desk suppliers.
-An order would be placed.
+Gary Bebeau made contact with a furniture maker he knew and obtained plans for a new custom made desk at a price no greater than ordering one from desk suppliers.
+An order was placed.
 A follow-up report from the Wirth Park Alliance Group was received, which noted that most major dollars that the Park Board had for development were going to go to a new welcome center near the ski area.

-In the Summer issue of Friends Newsletter, The Fringed Gentian™ (Vol.64, No. 2) Susan’s new baby was announced.
+In the summer issue of The Fringed Gentian™ (Vol.64, No. 2) Susan’s new baby was announced.
 A photo of one of the new owlets taken by Naturalist Tammy Mercer was printed (shown up above).
 Susan’s column will be resumed next year.
-Some Spring photos were printed along with one of a pair of mink crossing Glenwood Ave.
+Some spring photos were printed along with one of a pair of mink crossing Glenwood Ave.

-Background history of the Eloise Butler Memorial Tablet was given; an interview with the Garden’s program coordinator Kirsten Grohovshy was printed, several summer plants were highlighted in an article by Minnesota Landscape Arboretum naturalist Matt Schuth.
-In the FIPAG report, Dr. Lee Frelich of the University of Minnesota was quoted about the Maple Glen in Wirth Park, a Big Woods remnant, that FIPAG is currently working in.
+The background history of the Eloise Butler Memorial Tablet was given; an interview with the Garden’s program coordinator Kirsten Grohovshy was printed, several summer plants were highlighted in an article by Minnesota Landscape Arboretum naturalist Matt Schuth.
+In the FIPAG report, Dr. Lee Frelich of the University of Minnesota was quoted about the significance of the Maple Glen in Wirth Park, a Big Woods remnant, that FIPAG is currently working in.

-Gary Bebeau is refinishing the main table and the six benches in the Martha Crone Shelter.
+Gary Bebeau was refinishing the main table and the six benches in the Martha Crone Shelter.
 All are badly worn and in need of facelift.

 Below: The table in the Martha Crone Shelter after stripping and refinishing.
 Photo G D Bebeau.

-In the Fall issue of The Fringed Gentian™ (Vol. 64, No.3) Pam Weiner reviewed all the work that went into the first phase of the Garden boardwalk and thanked those who led the efforts at the Cunningham Group and at the MPRB.
+In the fall issue of The Fringed Gentian™ (Vol. 64, No. 3) Pam Weiner reviewed all the work that went into the first phase of the Garden boardwalk and thanked those who led the efforts at the Cuningham Group and at the MPRB.
 She also announced that the Friends would begin a new campaign to raise funds for phase two of the boardwalk.
 She referred to the restoration ongoing in the Garden to control some of the very aggressive shrubs and brambles so that the Garden could remain a garden, not a wild patch of aggressive plants.

 Donna Ahrens interviewed Garden Legacy Volunteer Jim Coleman.
-Photos of the Volunteer event were included, and John Toren wrote about Acorn Bread.
+Photos of the annual volunteer event were included, and John Toren wrote about Acorn Bread.
 Jim Proctor and Liz Anderson summed up the years work for FIPAG and Jim wrote:

-Below: Volunteer Mary with Buckthorn removed during the Fall work in the Maple Glen.
+Below: Volunteer Mary Furth with Buckthorn removed during the fall work in the Maple Glen.
 Photo Liz Anderson.

 The annual volunteer appreciation event was held on November 6th at St. Mary’s Greek Orthodox Church in South Minneapolis, our fifth year at that facility.
 The Friends provided beverages, food, door prizes and the Park Board providing desserts.

 Below: The Buffet scene from the 2016 Volunteer Event.
+Sally Lewis in the foreground, Gloria Miller behind her.
 Photo Melissa Hansen